Guidelines

 Patient needs

-A diagnosis, or name, for a set of symptoms can provide patients with a sense of being understood, as well as hope for relief.
-It may help in acceptance of the problem as chronic, resolution of unfounded fears about its implications (if not life-threatening), and engagement in therapeutic endeavours, as well as assist in self-management.
-However, it may lead to the accessing of information of variable quality associated with the diagnosis or name, and the possibility of generating new concerns about long-term consequences or about the appropriateness of treatment.
+A diagnosis or name for a set of symptoms can provide patients with a sense of being understood and hope for relief.
+It may help in acceptance of the problem as chronic, resolution of unfounded fears about its implications (if not life-threatening), engagement in therapeutic endeavours, and assist in self-management.
+However, it may result in accessing information of varying quality related to the diagnosis or name and could raise new concerns about long-term consequences or the suitability of treatment.

 IASP definitions

-- A sub-division phenotype should only be used if there is adequate evidence to support its use.
-For instance, in non-specific, poorly localised pelvic pain without obvious pathology, only the term chronic primary pelvic pain syndrome (CPPPS) should be used.
+2. A subdivision phenotype should only be used if there is adequate evidence to support its use.
+For instance, in non-specific, poorly localised pelvic pain without obvious pathology, only the term CPPPS should be used.
 If the pain can be localised to an organ, then a more specific term, such as rectal pain syndrome, may be used, also potentially with the term primary added.
 If the pain is localised to multiple organs, then the syndrome is a regional pain syndrome and the term CPPPS should once again be considered.
 As well as defining the patient by a specific end-organ phenotype, there are several other more general descriptors that need to be considered.
-These are primarily psychological (e.g., cognitive or emotional), sexual, behavioural and functional.
+These are primarily psychological (e.g. cognitive or emotional), sexual, behavioural and functional.
 Psychological and behavioural factors are well-established factors which relate to quality of life (QoL) issues and prognosis.
-A North American research program, the MAPP program (Multi-disciplinary Approach to the study of Chronic Pelvic Pain research) has been devised to investigate the importance of these factors and looks at all types of pelvic pain irrespective of the end-organ where the pain is perceived.
-It also looks at systemic disorder associations, such as the co-occurrence of fibromyalgia, facial pain, or autoimmune disorders.
+A North American research program, the MAPP program (Multidisciplinary Approach to the Study of Chronic Pelvic Pain research), has been devised to investigate the importance of these factors and looks at all types of pelvic pain irrespective of the end-organ where the pain is perceived.
+It also looks at systemic disorder associations, such as the co-occurrence of fibromyalgia (FM), facial pain or autoimmune disorders.

-- In 2004 the panel introduced the concept of managing the polysymptomatic nature of CPPPS, since then others have developed their own schemes, such as Nickel’s UPOINT [7], modified by Magri et al. with the addition of a sexual dysfunction domain [8].
-In light of these and other publications, the symptom classification table has been updated (Table 1).
+3. In 2004, the Panel introduced the concept of managing the polysymptomatic nature of CPPPS.
+Since then, others have developed their own schemes, such as Nickel’s UPOINT [5], modified with the addition of a sexual dysfunction domain [6].
+Considering these and other publications, the symptom classification table has been updated (Table 1).

-The debate in relation to sub-dividing the pain syndromes continues.
-As more information is collected suggesting that the central nervous system (CNS) is involved, and indeed may be the main cause of many CPPPS conditions (e.g., bladder, genitalia, colorectal or myofascial), therefore there is a general tendency to move away from end-organ nomenclature.
+The debate in relation to subdividing the pain syndromes continues.
+As more information is collected suggesting that the central nervous system (CNS) is involved and may be the main cause of many CPPPS conditions (e.g. bladder, genitalia, colorectal or myofascial), there is a general tendency to move away from end-organ nomenclature.
 Only time and good research will determine whether this is appropriate.
 To enable such research, it is essential to have a framework of classification within which to work.
-Any hierarchical taxonomy must be flexible to allow change.
+Any hierarchical taxonomy must be flexible to allow for change.

 ICD classification: purpose and uses

-The International Classification of Diseases is the foundation for the identification of health trends and statistics globally, and the international standard for reporting diseases and health conditions.
+The WHO ICD is the foundation for the identification of health trends and statistics globally, and the international standard for reporting diseases and health conditions.
 It is the diagnostic classification standard for all clinical and research purposes.
-It defines the universe of diseases, disorders, injuries and other related health conditions, listed in a comprehensive and hierarchical fashion [9].
-The latest version, ICD-11, is available for member states to report with from January 2022.
+It defines the universe of diseases, disorders, injuries and other related health conditions, listed in a comprehensive and hierarchical fashion [7].
+The latest version, ICD-11, has been available since January 2022 for member states to report with.

-The panel have changed the EAU terminology previously used in the Guidelines to show conformity with ICD 11 definitions.
+The Panel have changed the EAU terminology previously used in these Guidelines to show conformity with ICD-11 definitions.
 This will include changing terminology used in originally cited works.

 The classification has been set up according to the axis system used by IASP.

-Table 1: EAU Classification of Chronic Pelvic Pain Syndromes Hx = History; Ex = Examination; Ix = Investigation; PTSD = post-traumatic stress disorder.
+Table 1: EAU classification of chronic pelvic pain syndromesCPPPS = chronic primary pelvic pain syndrome; Hx = history; Ex = examination; Ix = investigation; PTSD = post-traumatic stress disorder.

 Pain syndromes